 Can I Take Pain Medication at Home For My Dental Emergency?

 Absolutely.
-Over-the-counter pain reliever can be a great way to manage any discomfort until your visit.
-However, keep in mind that NSAIDs like Ibuprofen, aspirin, and naproxen thin your blood and can interfere with clotting, so if you’re having heavy bleeding or currently take a prescription blood-thinner like Warfarin, take Tylenol (acetaminophen) instead.
+Over-the-counter pain relievers can be a great way to manage any discomfort until your visit.
+However, keep in mind that NSAIDs thin your blood and can interfere with clotting, so if you’re having heavy bleeding or currently take a prescription blood-thinner, take Tylenol (acetaminophen) instead.

 Should I Go To a Hospital or Urgent Care Center?